Configuration of Modbus Meters

 Other Models (Advanced Configuration)

-In the case of using a meter whose model is not listed, the registers to be read can be manually configured and the type of data specified.
+In the case of using a meter whose model is not listed, the registers to read can be manually configured, specifying what type of data they represent.

 Parameters to Define